WLHS Primer on Wisconsin Labor History

 6. Workers flock to unions; by the 1950s, more than one in three are in unions.

-1. Thanks to leadership of labor, the Socialist Party in Milwaukee and the La Follette Progressives elsewhere in Wisconsin, Wisconsin in 1911 becomes the first state to pass workers compensation protections.
+1. Thanks to leadership of labor, the Socialist Party in Milwaukee and the La Follette Progressives elsewhere in Wisconsin, Wisconsin in 1911 becomes the first state to implement workers compensation protections.

 2. In 1932, Wisconsin again leads the way, and enacts unemployment compensation.